hyperspy/hyperspy/doc/user_guide/model.rst

     Gaussian peaks with well-defined energy (``Gaussian.centre``) and peak widths (``Gaussian.sigma``).
 This dataset can be fit extremely fast with a linear optimizer.

-There are three implementations of linear fitting in hyperspy:
+There are two implementations of linear least squares fitting in hyperspy:

+- the ``'lstsq'`` optimizer, which uses :py:func:`numpy.linalg.lstsq` or :py:func:`dask.array.linalg.lstsq` for lazy signals.
-The 'lstsq' optimizer is the recommended linear optimizer, and supports fitting lazy signals.
-The 'ridge_regression' optimizer supports regularization (see :py:class:`sklearn.linear_model.Ridge` for arguments to pass to :py:meth:`~hyperspy.model.BaseModel.fit`), but does not support lazy signals.
+- the ``'ridge_regression'`` optimizer, which supports regularization (see :py:class:`sklearn.linear_model.Ridge` for arguments to pass to :py:meth:`~hyperspy.model.BaseModel.fit`), but does not support lazy signals.

+As for non-linear least squares fitting, :ref:`weigthed least squares <weighted_least_squares-label>` is supported.

-Standard errors for the parameters are by default not calculated when the entire dataset is fitted at once.
+Standard errors for the parameters are by default not calculated when the dataset is fitted in vectorized fashion, because it has large memory requirement.
-This is due to the much larger memory requirement of that operation.
-If errors are required, either give ``calculate_errors=True`` as an argument to :py:meth:`~hyperspy.model.BaseModel.multifit`, or rerun :py:meth:`~hyperspy.model.BaseModel.multifit` with a nonlinear optimizer (which will now run much faster).
+If errors are required, either give ``calculate_errors=True`` as an argument to :py:meth:`~hyperspy.model.BaseModel.multifit`, or rerun :py:meth:`~hyperspy.model.BaseModel.multifit` with a nonlinear optimizer, which should run fast since the parameters are already optimised.

 None of the linear optimizers currently support bounds.